Withos/FLOWB/README.md

 # FLOWB
-An app fpr flow artists
+An app for flow artists